Arduino for Blue Pill

 specific to the selected board:

-- If ANY sketch works for you, then your other sketches may use pin[s]
+• If ANY sketch works for you, then problematic sketches may use pin[s]

-that Arduino expects to use for communication and control.
+that Arduino (or the board) expects to use for communication and control.

 It is important to locate, if possible, an diagram showing